MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-vs.md

 ### Can I use the Git command prompt with Visual Studio?

-**A:** Visual Studio's Team Explorer and the Git command line work great together.
+**A:** Visual Studio's Team Explorer and the Git command-line work great together.
 Changes to your repos made in either tool will be reflected in the other.
 Make sure to install the latest release of [Git for Windows](https://git-scm.com/download/win), which has tools to help you connect to your Azure DevOps Services/TFS repos.

 See [the Azure Repos Git tutorial](gitworkflow.md) and the [command reference](command-prompt.md) for additional help using Git from the command line.